European Agency for Safety and Health at Work

+EU-OSHA contributes to an evidence and knowledge base on current, new and emerging risk to support policymaking and research.
+It also facilitates the development and exchanges of tools and resources to improve prevention in the workplace, and drives awareness-raising (particularly the Healthy Workplaces Campaigns) and networking actions to foster a positive risk prevention culture at work.
+The Agency works through diverse networks spanning the EU, being the network of national Focal Points one of its main assets.

-EU-OSHA works through diverse networks spanning the EU, with its main activities covering: analysis and research, risk prevention, partnerships, campaigning and awareness raising.
-EU-OSHA was given an important role in the 2021-27 EU Strategic Framework on Health and Safety at Work and this was reflected in the EU-OSHA Strategy and Annual Management Plan.
+EU-OSHA plays an important role in the implementation of the 2021-27 EU Strategic Framework on Health and Safety at Work.
+This framework policy shapes the Agency’s main priorities and multiannual strategies.

+EU-OSHA publishes a monthly multilingual newsletter, OSHmail, which provides updates on the latest developments in OSH and offers access to a variety of resources, including reports and other types of publications.

 Networks

 EU-OSHA works in partnership with a wide range of organisations.
 The Directorate-General Employment, Social Affairs & Inclusion is its reference at the European Commission.
-At the national level, EU-OSHA is represented by a network of "focal points" in over 30 countries across Europe.
+At the national level, EU-OSHA is represented by a network of focal points in over 30 countries across Europe.
 Focal points are usually the primary safety and health organisation of a particular country.
 Each focal point operates a tripartite national network to ensure that information on safety and health at work can be effectively collected and disseminated.

 EU-OSHA emphasises the importance of a tripartite approach, whereby it works in partnership with governments, employers and workers' representatives.
 This tripartite structure (Management Board) is key to the way EU-OSHA implements its work programme and carries out its campaigns.
 Through its campaigns EU-OSHA also works with companies and associations in the public and private sector, and with the Enterprise Europe Network (EEN), a business support network that aims to help small businesses in the European marketplace.

 Main activities

 Analysis and research

 EU-OSHA is responsible for contributing to the evidence base through commissioning, collecting and publishing studies on OSH as well as monitoring, collecting and analysing statistical information on workplace risks across the EU.

 EU-OSHA’s website contains a OSH-themed section, including topics like ageing, COVID-19, dangerous substances, digitalisation, disability, health and social care, mental health, work-related diseases and more.

-The online encyclopaedia provides up-to-date information on various OSH topics with a European perspective.
+The online encyclopaedia (OSHwiki) provides up-to-date information on various OSH topics with a European perspective.
 The website features technical articles by EU-OSHA and independent authors.

 One of EU-OSHA’s key objectives is to provide data on new and emerging OSH risks to aid policy-makers and researchers in taking effective action.
-To achieve this, the Agency runs Foresight projects that anticipate future safety and health concerns.
+To achieve this, the Agency runs foresight projects that anticipate future safety and health concerns.
 These projects explore potential scenarios arising from technological and societal changes, highlight implications for occupational safety and health, and suggest ways to avoid future risks.